S01E01 – A little less conversation

 This packed episode is full of:-

-• A brief into to the cast, some history of how the podcast was conceived.
+- A brief intro to the podcast, some history of how it was conceived.

 Comments and suggestions are welcomed to: podcast@ubuntu-uk.org